kasalehi/ListMovies-Reactjs-Projects/README.md

 # ListMovies-Reactjs-Projects

-This is a movie list favourite  react app which can be used persomnlly to track favorites  movies.
+This is a movie list React app which can be used  to track favorites movies. instructions to run :
-instructions:
    * install npm
    * run npm create-react-app
-you must see the following result as an example
+You must see the a result as provided . check folder image🙋